Hongyabright/PatternAnalysis-2024/README.md

 NutriHive is a static website designed to help low-income households, especially co-living students, bridge the gap between health management and budget optimization.
 It offers a user-friendly solution for balanced nutrition at minimal cost.
 Key features include multi-member management, tailored recipe suggestions, and optimized shopping lists, ensuring individualized recommendations for each person while facilitating collaborative shopping.

 ## How to Compile and Run

-### Step one :Installing Dependencies
+### Step One: Installing Dependencies
 Before starting, please install all the required dependencies.
-You can use the following command:
+Use the following commands:

 ```bash
 pip install Flask